filecoin-project/filecoin-docs/docs/mine/spacerace.md

 - Maintain a deal success average of 80% or greater for both storage and retrieval deals.
 - Demonstrate at least one [sector upgrade](#how-do-i-demonstrate-a-sector-upgrade) per miner.
-- Late registration is now open, register your miner(s) by submitting your individual or company info via the [Competition Dashboard](https://spacerace.filecoin.io/), **before 22:00 UTC, Thursday, Sept 10th**.
-Note that late registration is **only** open for new miners(those not seen on chain before and who don't have another miner in the race).
-After subitting the registration form, it will generate a message for your miner to sign and submit.
-Miners that qualify for rewards will also need to pass an AML/KYC check after the competition ends.
+- Register your miner(s) by submitting your individual or company info via the [Competition Dashboard](https://spacerace.filecoin.io/).
+After submitting the registration form, it will generate a message for your miner to sign and submit.
+Miners that qualify for rewards will also need to pass an AML/KYC check after the competition ends. [**Note:** Standard registration (for miners already mining) closed at 22:00 UTC, Monday, August 31.
+Late registration (for new miners not seen on chain before and who don't have another miner in the race) is open until **22:00 UTC, Thursday, Sept 10th**.]

 For help or additional questions, join the [#space-race](https://filecoinproject.slack.com/archives/C0179RNEMU4) channel on the [Filecoin Slack](https://filecoin.io/slack).